All Episodes

 Now, what does that mean?

-When I hear a United States Senator say that what I do for a living is a problem that the government has to deal with.
+When I hear a United States senator say that what I do for a living is a problem that the government has to deal with, I mean, you could interpret it any number of ways.

-What does it mean?
+I mean, what does it mean?

-What are we gonna do about him?
+What are we going to do about him?

 Time magazine.

-You you people know what Sunday is.
+You people know what Sunday is.

 It's Father's Day.

-The cover on me is Rush Limbaugh, good for America.
+The cover on me, is Rush Limbaugh Good for America?

 Is there too much democracy out there?